 Mammalogists study the evolution, behaviors, illnesses, nomenclature, anatomy and physiology, life processes and ecology of mammals.
 They often work at zoological gardens to help identify mammals and manage their care.
 They also teach visitors about the mammals, conduct research and write articles.
 Mammalogists who are employed by federal or state agencies work on sanctuaries, hunting sites and livestock fields.
 They might manage wild game species such as rabbits, deer and birds, and some work to control rodent populations to prevent agricultural crop damage.
 Government agencies and consulting firms often hire mammalogists to evaluate the impact that new construction, structures, roads and other projects have on mammals and their natural habitats.

 Research that includes conducting experiments in controlled and natural settings are often part of a mammalogist's job.
 Findings from these studies are usually published in scholarly journals and scientific reports.
-The BLS includes mammalogists within the occupation of zoologist/wildlife biologist, which is projected to grow by 4% during the 2014-2024 decade.
+The BLS includes mammalogists within the occupation of zoologist/wildlife biologist, which is projected to grow by 4% during the 2019-2029 decade.
 Growth will be driven by the need to monitor the impacts of humans on the health and balance of wildlife populations and their habitats.
-Overall, zoologists and wildlife biologists, including mammalogists, earned a median salary of $59,680 in May 2015, with state and federal governments providing the majority of jobs.
+Overall, zoologists and wildlife biologists, including mammalogists, earned a median salary of $66,350 in May 2020, with state and state governments providing the majority of jobs.